 Also known as: gwardar

-Found: widespread over most of mainland Australia – absent only from the wetter fringes of eastern Australia and south-western Western Australia
+Found: all over most of Australia’s mainland, with the exception of the wetter edges of eastern Australia and south-western Western Australia.

 Mainland tiger snake